grendel-consulting/steampipe-plugin-kolide/DEVELOPING.md

 With our test structure, there is a reasonable degree of boilerplate in `setup_file`, `setup` and `teardown_file` functions.
 These can be borrowed from other tests of the same pattern

-Each table typically had a `can_execute_query_via_steampipe` smoke test, a count based test and then tests for the main fields being returned.
+Each table typically had a `can_execute_query_via_steampipe` smoke test, a count-based test and then tests for the main fields being returned.
 We rely on structured idempotent queries that return consistent results, and a results file that articulates these.